|

 - 4th wheel not moving

-In the Naval Enigma M4, the extra wheel (Zusatswalze) can be set
+In Naval Enigma M4, the extra rotor (Zusatswalze) at the far left

-to any of 26 position at the start of a message.
+can be set to any of 26 positions at the start of a message.
 During

-UKW, this wheel can be regarded as a selection between 26
+can be regarded as a selection between 26 different UKWs.

 - 2 Notches on the extra Naval wheels